Skip to main content

 Venting has a complicated reputation.
 Some people treat it as complaining, as wallowing, as something to be done minimally and apologized for.
 There's cultural pressure in many contexts to stay positive, to focus on solutions, to not be a burden.

-Some research has also suggested that excessive venting, particularly complaining without any movement toward change, can reinforce negative feelings rather than resolve them.
-And that's true in some cases.
+Some research has also suggested that excessive venting (particularly complaining without any movement toward change) can reinforce negative feelings rather than resolve them.
+That's true in some cases.
+The pattern researchers call "co-rumination" is a real one.

 You don't need to solve anything to feel better.
 Sometimes you just need to say it out loud to someone who is really listening.